 Do autocracies employ state-controlled media in an attempt to prime domestic audiences for external wars of aggression?
-This article is the first study to expose large-scale evidence of attempts by Russian state-controlled domestic television to amplify the importance of the Ukrainian agenda for its audience in the years prior to the full-scale war.
-Drawing on a data set composed of 2.4 million transcripts of news stories transmitted in Russia between 2009–2019, I offer the evidence of mass media agenda-setting and distraction.
-First, applying the difference in differences technique, I show that state-enforced change in news management in 2016 induced previously independent television network RBC to increase its reporting about Ukraine by more than half.
-Second, I demonstrate the that on nine domestic media outlets, less intense reporting about domestic events was attributed to more reporting about the events in Ukraine rather than in other countries.
-The data set employed in this article covers most of popular national domestic television news flow during the period.
+This article is the first study to expose large-scale evidence of attempts by Russian state-controlled domestic television to amplify for its audience the importance of the Ukrainian agenda in the years prior to the full-scale war.
+Using 2.4 million transcripts of news stories transmitted in Russia between 2009 and 2019, I offer evidence of mass-media agenda-setting and distraction.
+First, applying the differences-in-differences technique, I show that state-enforced change in news management induced the previously independent network RBC to increase its reporting about Ukraine.
+Second, I demonstrate that on nine national media outlets, less reporting about domestic events was associated with transmitting more news reports about Ukraine rather than in other countries.
+The data set used in this article covers most of the popular domestic television news flows during the period.

 Solo-authored.
 Work in progress

-How do news manipulations in Russia vary across different types of mass media?
-I conjecture that state-controlled news published online, for consumption by a digitally literate audience, exhibits less pro-regime bias than programming created for those who rely on national television to learn about daily affairs.
-I test the conjecture using two data sets: headlines displayed on the Yandex News Aggregator, transcripts from top three popular state-controlled television channels Channel One, Russia-1, and NTV, and reports from a private news agency Interfax.
+How do news manipulations in an autocracy vary across different types of mass media?
+I hypothesise that state-controlled news published online, for consumption by a digitally literate audience, exhibits less pro-regime bias than programming created for those who rely on national television to learn about daily affairs.
+I test this hypothesis using headlines displayed on the Yandex News Aggregator, transcripts from top three popular state-controlled television channels Channel One, Russia-1, and NTV, and reports from a private news agency Interfax.
 Using a dictionary technique, I analyse 618,570 news reports which represent almost all popular news flow in Russia in 2019.
-Results indicate that the state-controlled online platform, in contrast to national television channels, demonstrates less tendency to censor stories about political opposition and bad economic news, but promotes stronger measurable bias in the coverage of news from Ukraine.
+Results indicate that state-controlled online platform, in contrast to television, demonstrated less tendency to censor stories about political opposition and anti-government protests, but promoted stronger measurable bias in the coverage of news from Ukraine.
 These findings contribute to the literature on political communication in autocracies and autocratic resilience.